harangp/tfjsctcloss/README.md

 If you would need to do it in a pure JavaScript way, with arrays, you would implement the cycles, do the math, and return a new array with the results.
 The execution depending on what's available for Tensorflow can be really different:
 - **tfjs only** - just like you would do it in pure javascript, but somebody has programmed it for you.
 Sweet.
+- **tfjs-wasm** - the core is implemented in WebAssembly, so there's a significant improvement on performance.
+Not all functions are supported though.
 - **tfjs-node** - kernel functions run natively on the processor, so you have the full power of your CPU, including the special instruction-sets you might have
 - **tfjs-webgl** - kernel functions take advantage of the parallel processing capabilities of your GPU